Here are the most interesting Samoa facts I learnt while I was in the country.

 I’ve visited and can confirm it’s a paradise – just look at it!

-Visiting Lalomanu Beach was actually the first thing I did in Samoa, and was a wonderful way to blow off the cobwebs and feel the refreshing water welcome me in.
+Visiting Lalomanu Beach was actually the first thing I did in Samoa, and was a wonderful way to blow off the cobwebs of the long flight, and feel the refreshing water welcome me in.

 19. It’s home to my fave swimming spot IN THE WORLD